swiyu-admin-ch/swiyu-verifier/README.md

 specific option.
 Note that for creating the keys it is expected that the public key is provided as self-signed certificated.

+For vendor specific options it is necessary to provide the library in the java classpath.
+For this mount or add the necessary jars to the docker container.
+Provide the environment variable `JAVA_BOOTCLASSPATH` to the directory which should be added to the classpath.

 | Variable                      | Description                                                                                                                                                                                |
 |-------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | SIGNING_KEY_MANAGEMENT_METHOD | This variable serves as selector. `key` is used for a mounted key. `pkcs11` for the sun pkcs11 selector.
 For vendor specific libraries the project must be compiled with these configured. |